List of Marvel Comics teams and organizations: Second Mutant Liberation Front

-Mutant Liberation Front III
+Third Mutant Liberation Front

-A third incarnation of the Mutant Liberation Front was formed by an alternate version of Domino who operated as Stryfe.
+A third incarnation was formed by an alternate version of Domino who operated as Stryfe.
 While Forearm, Zero, and Thumbelina joined the team, the rest of the membership consisted of Cannonball and Jon Spectre.

-Mutant Liberation Front IV
+Fourth Mutant Liberation Front

-A fourth incarnation of the Mutant Liberation Front was formed.
+A fourth incarnation was formed.
 While Dragoness, Forearm, Stobe, and Wildside joined the team, its new members include the brothers Kamikaze and Samurai while Selby was an associate member.